aloks98/pve-ctgen/README.md

 *   `id`: The unique VM ID for the template.
 *   `name`: The name for the downloaded image file.
 *   `url`: The direct download URL for the qcow2 cloud image.
+*   `checksum_url`: (Optional) The URL to a file containing the checksum for the image.
+Supports various formats (e.g., standard, Fedora, Rocky Linux, or single-value files).
 *   `tags`: Comma-separated tags to apply to the Proxmox template.
 *   `vendor`: The name of the cloud-init configuration file located in the `cloudinit/` directory.

+Modify the `config/steps.json` file to define the sequence of shell commands for creating Proxmox templates.

 You can also customize the cloud-init behavior by editing the corresponding `.yaml` files in the `cloudinit/` directory.